apiaryio/dredd/README.md

       dredd ./apiary.md http://localhost:3000 --dry-run

     Options:
+      --dry-run, -y        Do not run any real HTTP transaction, only parse blueprint and compile transactions.       [default: null]
       --hookfiles, -f      Specifes a pattern to match files with before/after hooks for running tests                   [default: null]
       --names, -n          Only list names of requests (for use in a hookfile).
 No